justcoded/web-starter-kit/README.md

 * All **extensions** must be installed by the [npm](https://docs.npmjs.com/cli/install);
 * After installing the extension you must **include** its **javascript** files in `assets/vendor_entries/vendor.js` by adding new elements to the **array**.

+For linting javascript files in WSK used [esLint](https://eslint.org/). esLint a linter tool for identifying and reporting on patterns in JavaScript (used [airbnb-base rules](https://www.npmjs.com/package/eslint-config-airbnb-base)) and some custom rules in file configuration `.eslintrc`.

 ## Tasks

 |Task | Description |